Rajvi-P/phylogenetics-final/notebook-log.md

 https://www.ncbi.nlm.nih.gov/nuccore/CP009714.1?report=fasta

 --------------------------------------------------------------------------------------------------------------------------------------------
-**Goal:**
+## Subsection Heading Goal:
 Understand evolutionary history of Yersinia pestis based on pMT plasmid evolution
 --------------------------------------------------------------------------------------------------------------------------------------------
-**Step 1: Collect data**
+## Subsection Heading Step 1: Collect data

+**Completed - Collecting data**
-Completed - Data received from NCBI's GenBank and stored separately in the raw-data folder.
+- Data received from NCBI's GenBank and stored separately in the raw-data folder.
 Data chosen based on being around 100,000 nucleotides long, which matches the average sequence of the pMT1 genome.
 Chose only complete sequences of pMT1.

-**Step 2: Quality control**
+## Subsection Heading Step 2: Quality control

+**Completed - Quality control the data**
-Completed - data received in FASTA form so already completed by NCBI
+- data received in FASTA form so already completed by NCBI

-**Step 3: Alignment**

-## Subsection Heading Completed - using ClustalW
+## Subsection Heading Step 3: Alignment

+**Completed - using ClustalW**

 Description: ClustalW is a software used for multiple sequence alignment of nucleotides.